The Top 10: Opposites

 Next week: Political meals, after Boris Johnson flew back from the Cop26 climate summit for dinner at the Garrick private members’ club with Charles Moore, who persuaded him that Owen Paterson must be saved.

-Coming soon: Myths often used for the opposite of their original message, such as Cassandra, Canute and the Sirens.
+Coming soon: Myths often used to illustrate the opposite of their original message, such as Cassandra, Canute and the Sirens.

 Your suggestions please, and ideas for future Top 10s, to me on Twitter, or by email to top10@independent.co.uk